tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ## Type Parameters and Polymorphism

 Similar to TypeScript, Haskell provides *parametric polymorphism*.
 That is, the type definitions for functions and data structures (defined with `data` like the `ConsList` above) can have type parameters (AKA type variables).
 For example, the definition `intListLength` above is defined to only work with lists with `Int` elements.
 This seems a silly restriction because in this function we don’t actually do anything with the elements themselves.
-Below, we introduce the type parameter `a` so that the `length` function will able to work with lists of any type of elements.
+Below, we introduce the type parameter `a` so that the `length` function will be able to work with lists of any type of elements.

 ```haskell
 length :: [a] -> Int -- a is a type parameter